Takashiidobe/todaiji/docs/writing_todaiji.md

-# Writing Portable Assembly: A User Guide
+# Writing Todaiji Assembly: A User Guide

-This guide will help you write assembly code for the Portable ISA, a compact 16-bit instruction set architecture.
+This guide will help you write assembly code for the Todaiji ISA, a compact 16-bit instruction set architecture.

 ## Table of Contents